-Trump's Midterm Roadshow Begins On A Unusually Normal Note
+Trump's Midterm Roadshow Begins On An Unusually Normal Note

 The 18th District, which hugs the Pittsburgh area, has been solidly Republican for years.
 Trump won here by nearly 20 points in 2016.
 Saccone, a 59-year-old Air Force veteran, has styled himself as an unabashed Trump loyalist, or in his words, “Trump before Trump was Trump.”

 Ordinarily, Saccone would be a shoo-in in the 18th.
 But the seat is open because scandal chased Rep. Tim Murphy — a conservative who faced allegations that he encouraged a mistress to have an abortion — from office.
-And Democrats are excited about their candidate: 33-year-old Conor Lamb, a youthful Marine veteran and former assistant US attorney whose family is well-known in local political circles.
+And Democrats are excited about their candidate: 33-year-old Conor Lamb, a youthful Marine veteran and former assistant US attorney whose family is well known in local political circles.

 National Republicans and allied groups are investing significant money and resources in the race.
 They hope a victory will at least stall if not reverse the momentum Democrats entered the year with after winning gubernatorial races in Virginia and New Jersey, making gains in state legislatures across the country, and picking up a Senate seat in deep-red Alabama.
 With Trump unpopular in many places, and with midterm dynamics often favoring the party out of power, the GOP faces a tough fight to maintain control of Congress.